 Geography is concerned with the arrangement and location of phenomena on the face of the earth and with the associations of the phenomena that give character to places.
 This course introduces students to geographic concepts and methods and to materials fundamental to understanding the earth's various physical and human landscapes.
-Consideration of cultural diversity, particularly Native American, will be emphasized in the course content
+Exploring diverse cultures, including Native American, will be emphasized in the course content